abred/DeepSPM/README.md

 This DeepSPM software itself consists of two parts:
     - A [classifier](#classifier) that is trained to analyze recorded images and determine whether or not the shape of the probe is sufficient.
     - The [agent](#agent), which controls the microscope by sending commands to the control server.
       It uses the classifier to identify insufficient probe morphologies.

 # Instrument Control Server
 ## Requirements
-- Nanonis v5 (SPECS) controlled SPM setup.
+- Nanonis v5 (SPECS) controlled SPM setup.(It is possible to use other SPM systems that allows for scripting, this would however require the re-implementation of the instrument control server, see below )
 - The instrument control server needs to  run on the instrument control PC.
 - The nanonis_programming_interface_v5-5.7.861.78 or newer needs to be installed and configured (see the Nanonis instructions on how to do this).
 - LabView (2014 or higher) needs to be installed.
 - To send status/warning emails a python 3 install is required (e.g. miniconda)
-(It is possible to use other SPM systems that allows for scripting, this would however require the re-implementation of the instrument control server, see below ).
-- Labview

 ## Installation
 ``` shell